nakulmitra/database-postgresql/notes/bitmap-index-scan.md

-# Bitmap Index Scan in PostgreSQL - Complete Theory with Real Query Plan
+# Bitmap Index Scan in PostgreSQL

 PostgreSQL offers multiple access methods to retrieve rows efficiently based on the query and data distribution.
 One such powerful and often misunderstood mechanism is the **Bitmap Index Scan**.